Usage Guide

 Themes and Fonts

-menu options for changing fonts and themes.
+- The My DataViewer includes themes and fonts menu options for changing fonts and themes.
 Access these from the menu bar at the top of the DataViewer window.

 Themes - Light Theme (Default) - Dark Theme - Solarized Dark Theme - Solarized Light Theme - Monokai Theme - Shades of Purple Theme - Vue Theme